emqx/cloud-docs/en_US/rule_engine/rule_engine_bridge_rabbitmq.md

 ## Testing

-1. use [MQTT X](https://mqttx.app/) to simulate temperature and humidity data reporting
+1. use [MQTTX](https://mqttx.app/) to simulate temperature and humidity data reporting

    You need to replace broker.emqx.io with the created deployment connection address, and add client authentication information.
     - topic: `temp_hum/emqx`